 Based on an algorithm developed by Kim Reinhold at JAC.
 See SUN/255 for more information on this algorithm.
 The edges of the clumps are first found by searching for peaks within a set of one-dimensional profiles running through the data, and then following the wings of each peak down to the noise level or to a local minimum.
 A mask is thus produced in which the edges of the clumps are marked.
 These edges however tend to be quite noisy, and so need to be cleaned up before further use.
 This is done using a pair of cellular automata which first dilate the edge regions and then erode them.
 The volume between the edges are then filled with an index value associated with the peak position.
 Another cellular automata is used to removed noise from the filled clumps.

-David Berry devised an algorithm which walks up hills along the line of greatest gradient until a significant peak is reached.
+David Berry devised an algorithm that walks up hills along the line of greatest gradient until a significant peak is reached.
 It then assigns all pixels visited along the route to the clump associated with the peak.
 Such a walk is performed for every pixel in the data array which is above a specified background level.
-It is described in Berry (2015).

 See SUN/255 for more information on findclumps and a full list of the configuration options for each algorithm.